rnietoe/Training/docs/AWS/09-Applications.md

 # 9. Applications

+## Amazon MQ

+Amazon MQ is a managed **message broker** service based on the MQTT protocol for Apache ActiveMQ and RabbitMQ that makes it easy to set up and operate message brokers on AWS.
+Amazon MQ reduces your operational responsibilities by managing the provisioning, setup, and maintenance of message brokers for you.
+Because Amazon MQ connects to your current applications with industry-standard APIs and protocols, you can easily migrate to AWS without having to rewrite code.

 ## SQS (Simple Queue Service)

 **pull** based service to store messages in a queue to **decouple** the components of an application